35 Beautiful Braided Updos For Black Women

 5. Box Braids In Four Buns

-Not only is this hairstyle fun, but it is also foxy.
-Style it with your favorite dress and add beads to create a vibrant look for your date night.
+These half-up half-down braided Bantu knots are not only fun but also foxy.
+Pair this hairstyle with your favorite dress and add beads to create a vibrant look for your date night.

 6. Braided Beehive

 An intricate hairstyle fit for all the amazing queens out there!
+It looks complex at first glance; however, the hairstyling techniques followed to achieve the look are simple.
 Section your hair into two parts— front and back.
 Start braiding the back section horizontally across the hairline.
 Continue doing this till you reach the end of the section.
 Section the front section further into a new section and continue braiding all around the head to complete the look.

 7. Red Halo Braid